Court Rules

 Communication ProtocolMandatory

-Written communications must be filed on ECF.
+Written communications with chambers must be filed on ECF.

 File on ECF.